COVID, election conspiracy theorist enters Wisconsin AG race

-MADISON — A conservative lawyer who sued to overturn President Joe Biden’s 2020 victory in Wisconsin and wants to investigate her allegations that hospitals murdered COVID-19 patients for profit is running for attorney general.
+A conservative lawyer who sued to overturn President Joe Biden's 2020 victory in Wisconsin and wants to investigate her own baseless allegations that hospitals murdered COVID-19 patients for profit is running for attorney general.

 Mueller lives in Chippewa Falls and founded the Amos Center for Justice and Liberty, a law firm "dedicated to vindicating Americans' constitutional and civil rights," according to its website.
 Issues the firm focuses on include masks in schools, injuries and deaths caused by COVID-19 vaccines, vaccine mandates and election fraud, according to the site.